2001 Austrian Grand Prix: Race

 On the 44th lap, the first round of pit stops for the leaders began when Panis made a pit stop from fifth.
 He rejoined in sixth and Verstappen entered the pit lane on the next lap.
 Michael Schumacher and Räikkönen stopped at the end of lap 46.
 Coulthard led when Barrichello entered the pit lane on the next lap.
-Barrichello emerged in second, ahead of his teammate Michael Schumacher after the latter lost grip into the final corner and ran sideways onto dirt.
-Coulthard remained on the circuit for the next three laps by setting the race's overall fastest lap on lap 48 at 1 minute and 10.843 seconds to go faster on a lighter fuel load.
-After an eight-second pit stop, Coulthard rejoined the circuit 1.3 seconds ahead of Barrichello in second.
+Barrichello emerged in second through a fast lap before entering the pit lane, ahead of his teammate Michael Schumacher after the latter lost grip into the final corner and ran sideways onto dirt, losing around 1.6 seconds.
+Coulthard remained on the circuit for the next three laps by setting the race's overall fastest lap on lap 48 at 1 minute and 10.843 seconds to go faster on a lighter fuel load after driving conservatively earlier in the race.
+After an eight-second pit stop, Coulthard rejoined the circuit 1.3 seconds ahead of Barrichello in second because he required less fuel to go into his car.
 On lap 50, de la Rosa retired from 12th with a transmission failure.
 Two laps later, Villeneuve took a ten-second stop-and-go penalty for speeding in the pit lane during his pit stop; he kept eighth.
 Further down the field, Heidfeld overtook Button for 11th on the 57th lap.

 By the 61st lap, Coulthard was a full second in front of Barrichello and was able to keep him out of range for an overtake notwithstanding slower traffic impeding him.
 Michael Schumacher was a further 1.2 seconds behind in third.
 Button became the Grand Prix's final retirement with fire emerging from the rear of his car and spun on his own oil at the final turn on lap 63.
-Six laps later, Ferrari's team principal Jean Todt invoked team orders on Barrichello to allow Michael Schumacher past and improve his teammate's status in the Drivers' Championship.
-Barrichello ignored repeated instructions from Todt and continued in second; he obeyed at the end of lap 71 by going wide exiting the final corner to yield second to Michael Schumacher.
+Six laps later, Ferrari's team principal Jean Todt invoked team orders on Barrichello ("Let Michael pass for the championship") to allow Michael Schumacher past and improve his teammate's status in the World Drivers' Championship.
+Barrichello ignored repeated instructions from Todt and continued in second; he obeyed at the end of lap 71 by going wide exiting the final corner before the start/finish line and slowing to yield second to Michael Schumacher.
 After finishing second in every Austrian Grand Prix since 1997, Coulthard increased his advantage to 2.1 seconds by managing his lead and crossed the start/finish line first after 71 laps to take his second victory of the season and the 11th of his career.
 Raikkonen secured the best finish of his season in fourth.
-Panis took fifth and Verstappen earned his first point of 2001 in sixth.
+Panis took fifth and Verstappen earned his first championship point of 2001 as he finished in the final points-paying position of sixth.
 The final finishers were Irvine, Villeneuve, Heidfeld, Alesi and Burti.